Microsoft/azure-docs.pt-pt/articles/app-service-mobile/app-service-mobile-cordova-get-started-push.md

     pushRegistration.on('error', handleError);
     }
     ```
-3. Android No código anterior, substitua `Your_Project_ID` pela ID do projeto numérico para seu aplicativo no console do [desenvolvedor do Google][18].
+3. Android No código anterior, substitua `Your_Project_ID` pela ID numérica do projeto do seu aplicativo no console do [desenvolvedor do Google][18].

 ## <a name="optional-configure-and-run-the-app-on-android"></a>Adicional Configurar e executar o aplicativo no Android